BTENordicBaltic/BTE-Starship/README.md

 # BTE Starship

-_The main bot for the BuildTheEarth Discord servers._
+_The bot that looks over the Nordic - Baltic BTE server._

 ## Bot